canonical/ubuntu-cloud-docs/docs/aws/aws-reference/support.rst

 Canonical support
 -----------------
 Purchasing Pro through AWS provides a convenient mechanism for getting access to the above features using a unified billing portal.
-However, Ubuntu pro images published under the `Canonical Group Limited marketplace`_ account or launched through the EC2 console does not include phone support.
+However, Ubuntu Pro images published under the `Canonical Group Limited marketplace`_ account or launched through the EC2 console does not include phone support.
 If you would like to receive 24/5 or 24/7 phone support you can do so with the following options.